 Bodemzicht learning place concerns itself with the question “how do we build a regenerative society?”
 Farmers, citizens, policy makers, organisations, artists and students are invited to think and work together on this question.
 There is a special programme for starting regenerative farmers: from people with a general interest in regenerative agriculture to professionals.
 The learning place also hosts the ‘regenerative insights’ series that covers fundamental ecological insights: from the holistic management at Bodemzicht farm to new or other world views befitting the Anthropocene.
 In all cases, theory and practice meet.
 We need radical interdisciplinarity, courage and diversity to work towards a regenerative society.
 Are you building with us?

-Is regenerative farming for me?
-(2 days, 350 euro no vat)
+Is regenerative farming for me? (digital course in development)

 How to start a regenerative farm?
 (10 days, 1450 euro no vat)